Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/ReadMe_First.txt

 General Overview of Message Object API Examples
 ===============================================

-This folder contains a set of example applications written to the Refinitiv Enterprise Message API (EMA).
+This folder contains a set of example applications written to the LSEG Enterprise Message API (EMA).
 These applications present simple usage of the EMA library exposing its various features and showcasing various levels of application simplicity and functionality.
 These applications and their content are intended